Reviewed by: HVAC Shop Technical Team

 Key Takeaways

-• Mould in AC units is a serious health risk.
+- Mould is a serious health issue.

 Don’t let mould take over your home — or risk tradie safety.